8i/UnrealPlugin_Documentation_RTD/docs/source/Classes/HVRSound.rst

 HVRSound
 ============================================================

-Allows you to keep audio in sync with an HVRAsset's playback.
+Allows you to keep audio in sync with an HVRActor's playback.

 How To Create
 ------------------------------------------------------------